ApexInsurtech/Aspire/README.md

 - Spring Boot to create API's
 - Basic Front End using above API's
 - 3 dashboard types, Broker, Insurer, Reinsurer
-- Claims -  This will be

-deadline is end of July.
+Deadline is end of July.
 It may seem as a lot but I know exactly which cordapps we need to use to create our final cordapp.

 # ADDING ADDITIONAL FUNCTIONS FROM OTHER CORDAPPS: